-The latest set of unaudited accounts is for the year to 31 March 2019.
-When available, copies of the audited accounts may be obtained from the Executive Director of Finance, City Chambers, Glasgow G2 1DU.
+The latest set of audited accounts is for the year to 31 March 2019.
+Copies of the audited accounts may be obtained from the Executive Director of Finance, City Chambers, Glasgow G2 1DU.

 4.6.
 Cordia (Services) Limited Liability Partnership